 Coach Austin also emphasizes the relationships built on the golf course, and in athletics in general.
 He prides himself in fostering friendships that will last a lifetime on and off the course.

-Coach Austin has been coaching golf at Kent Denver for 12 years.
-In that time his teams have won nine state championships—the most championships of any golf coach in Colorado—and taken runner up twice.
+Coach Austin has been coaching golf at Kent Denver since 2005.
+In that time his teams have won eight state championships—the most championships of any golf coach in Colorado.

 Kent Denver's nine total golf championships are the most of any school in Colorado, and in 2018, senior Jackson Klutznik won the 3A individual title (pictured above).